Kailani

 Two separate sets of remarks describe the property as having 'Only 51 units in the building' and 'A mere 51 units in the building,' suggesting consistent information likely shared by the association or management.
 No remarks contradict this figure, so 51 units is adopted as the building total.

-I searched for explicit percentages or phrases like '80% owner occupied' or 'majority owner occupied' and found none.
-Per the rules, because a current value exists and remarks do not mention this field, I retained the current value but with low confidence.
+I searched the remarks for explicit percentages or phrases like '37% owner occupied', '80% owner occupied', or 'majority owner occupied' and found none.
+Per the numeric-field rules, because a current value exists and the remarks do not mention this field, the current value is retained but with low confidence and note that there is no evidence in the public remarks to confirm or contradict it.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.